limine-bootloader/limine/README.md

 with Limine.
 If on an x86_64 host, with GCC or Clang installed, you can skip to the next paragraph in order to use the system's toolchain instead.

-The toolchain's build process depends on the following packages: `GNU make`, `curl`, `gzip`, `bzip2`, `gcc/clang`, `g++/clang++`.
+The toolchain's build process depends on the following packages: `GNU make`, `GNU tar`, `curl`, `gzip`, `bzip2`, `gcc/clang`, `g++/clang++`.

 Building the toolchain can be accomplished by running: